joshfrench/om-wiki-fork/Intermediate-Tutorial.md

             "Edit"))))))
 ```

 We also want to allow people to add classes.
-We know that the backend
+We know that the back end
 doesn't support this but we'll try it on the front end anyway to
 demonstrate the capabilities of `om-sync`.